Technigo/project-portfolio/README.md

 Images from:
-Desktop photo by Jess Bailey on Unsplash
+Desktop photo by Jess Bailey on Unsplash and
 Japan arch Photo by Tianshu Liu on Unsplash